Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method: A decomposition-based accelerated bisection approach for cuboids

 \section{A decomposition-based accelerated bisection approach for cuboids}

-The idea of this decomposition-based sequential positioning in three-phase cells is, that the positioning for two-phase cells is reused.
+The three-phase PLIC positioning algorithm formerly employed in FS3D and used for comparison in this work was described in a Master's Thesis in German \cite{Potyka_2018}, thus a short version of it's description is provided in the following: The idea of this decomposition-based sequential positioning in three-phase cells is, that the positioning for two-phase cells is reused.
 This is feasible, if the positioning in two-phase cells is fast.
-In the case of a \textsc{Cartesian} mesh the two-phase position is retrieved from an explicit formula, cf.~\refapp{cube_explicit_volume_inverse}.
+In the case of a \textsc{Cartesian} mesh the two-phase PLIC position is retrieved from an explicit formula, cf.~\refapp{cube_explicit_volume_inverse}.
 Therefore the requirement of a fast algorithm for two-phases is fulfilled.
-The first PLIC plane is positioned with the two-phase algorithm shown in \refapp{cube_explicit_volume_inverse} which is a function of the volume fraction $\polyvof_1$, the normal $\primaryplicnormal$ and the grid cell's dimensions $\Delta x$.
-An iterative algorithm, which reuses the two-phase positioning, is utilized to position the second PLIC plane.
-The initial minimum and maximum value for $\secondarysigndist$ are defined by the two extrema of the interface's orientations where no contact line occurs: \begin{enumerate} \item The two interfaces do not interact inside the cell, they are independent, thus $\secondarysigndist'=\mathcal{S}\fof{\polyvof_2^*}$ and $\polyvof_{2}^-=\polyvof_2\fof{\secondarysigndist';\polyhedron*}$ \item The second interface, the one of the fluid, fully wets the first interface of the solid, thus $\secondarysigndist''=\mathcal{S}\fof{\polyvof_1^* + \polyvof_2^*}$ and $\polyvof_{2}^+=\polyvof_2\fof{\secondarysigndist'';\polyhedron*}$. \end{enumerate}
+Additionally, the first PLIC plane is positioned with the two-phase algorithm shown in \refapp{cube_explicit_volume_inverse} which is a function of the volume fraction $\polyvof_1$, the normal $\primaryplicnormal$ and the grid cell's dimensions $\Delta x$.
+An iterative algorithm, which reuses the two-phase positioning, is utilized to position the secondary PLIC plane.
+The initial minimum and maximum value for $\secondarysigndist$ are defined by the two extrema of the interface's orientations where no triple line occurs: \begin{enumerate} \item The two interfaces do not intersect or cover each other inside the cell, they are independent, thus $\secondarysigndist'=\mathcal{S}\fof{\polyvof_2^*}$ and $\polyvof_{2}^-=\polyvof_2\fof{\secondarysigndist';\polyhedron*}$ \item The secondary plane fully wets the primary plane, thus $\secondarysigndist''=\mathcal{S}\fof{\polyvof_1^* + \polyvof_2^*}$ and $\polyvof_{2}^+=\polyvof_2\fof{\secondarysigndist'';\polyhedron*}$. \end{enumerate}